jtayl222/nats-websocket-bridge/docs/compliance/HISTORICAL_DATA_RETENTION.md

 # Historical Data Retention Architecture

+> **Video Series:** This document is the technical reference for [Episode 07: Historical Data Retention](../video/episodes/07-historical-retention/README.md).
+For an introduction to the complete system, start with [Episode 01: Introduction](../video/episodes/01-intro/README.md).

 ## Executive Summary

 This document describes the data retention architecture for PharmaCo's manufacturing environment, designed to meet FDA 21 CFR Part 11 requirements and enable historical troubleshooting of manufacturing issues.